 - Data Analysis, Statistics, and Probability

-(You can read a full breakdown of how these concepts are tested at College Board.)
+(You can read a full breakdown of how these concepts are tested here.)

 This means that once you have taken Geometry and Algebra II, you will have learned all the content you need for the SAT Math section.
 You don’t need to worry about pre-calculus or calculus concepts on the SAT.
 However, SAT Math will require you to work through story problems and real-life scenarios, with some science and social science concepts thrown in as well.
 This is why extra studying for the SAT Math section is very important.